 Exams and Fieldwork

-In addition to MAT program coursework, you must pass the CSET: Spanish Subtest III and V during the MAT program and complete required guided practice fieldwork.
+In addition to MAT program coursework, you must pass the CSET: Spanish Subtest III and V during the MAT program and complete required guided practice student teaching.

 Gifted Education Certificate